-The results indicate that the average grant amount has increased significantly, now standing at nearly €100 more than what was reported in the Erasmus+ Annual Report 2020 (i.e., €374): €468 (European Commission, 2020).
-This increase can be attributed to the implementation of top-ups and grant increases by national agencies, which represent a positive development.
+The data indicates that the average grant amount has increased significantly, now standing at nearly €100 more than what was reported in the Erasmus+ Annual Report 2020 (€374): €468.
+This increase can be attributed to the implementation of top-ups and grant increases by National Agencies, representing a positive development.
 However, it conceals substantial variations among countries, which are not always linked to differences in purchasing power but rather reflect the opacity of the grant determination system outlined in the Erasmus+ Programme guide.